Fake Plastic Trees: Reception

-The Canadian singer-songwriter Alanis Morissette, whom Radiohead supported on tour in 1996, said "Fake Plastic Trees" was one of her favourite songs, writing: "It's this intangible, spiritual thing.
+The Canadian singer-songwriter Alanis Morissette, whom Radiohead supported on tour in 1996, wrote that "Fake Plastic Trees" was one of her favourite songs: "It's this intangible, spiritual thing.
 It's a mood piece but lyrically [Yorke] delves into his own vulnerability and talks about materialism and fallibility ...
 His voice is fragile, but there's nothing premeditated about the way he performs."
-Morissette covered the song on her 1996 tour.
+Morissette covered "Fake Plastic Trees" on her 1996 tour.
+It has also been covered by Hayley Williams and Vance Joy.
+In 2017, Pitchfork credited "Fake Plastic Trees" and another Bends song, "High and Dry", for influencing the "airbrushed" post-Britpop of Coldplay and Travis.

-In 2003, Rolling Stone included "Fake Plastic Trees" at number 385 on its "500 Greatest Songs of All Time" list.
+In 2003, Rolling Stone included "Fake Plastic Trees" at number 385 on its list of the "500 Greatest Songs of All Time".
 In 2011, Rolling Stone readers voted it the third-best Radiohead song, with the critic Andy Greene writing that it was "one of Radiohead's most anthemic songs".
 In 2009, "Fake Plastic Trees" was voted the 28th-best song on the Triple J Hottest 100 of All Time list.

-An acoustic version was used in the 1995 film Clueless and introduced Radiohead to a larger American audience.
-In 2017, Pitchfork credited "Fake Plastic Trees" and another Bends song, "High and Dry", for influencing the "airbrushed" post-Britpop of Coldplay and Travis.
-It was covered by the singers Hayley Williams and Vance Joy.
+In 2025, the Paste writer Sean Edgar wrote that it was "still an emotional tour de force guaranteed to make anyone with a soul cry in less than five minutes".'